yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       |parameters|

       No parameters provided.
-The client is aware of who needs to be signed out.
+The connection is aware of who needs to be signed out.

 Upon signing out we will clear our connection allowing another user to now be logged in.